Statistics/Non-Stem B4 stand-alone options FALL 2025

 Introduction to issues in quantitative reasoning that have shaped the history of the arts.
 Covers the underpinning technical (i.e., mathematical) difficulties, as well as possible strategies to overcome such difficulties and the artistic, philosophical, and societal ramifications of attempting to solve such quantitative issues in the arts.

-Course Class # Days/Times Location Seats
+Course Class # Days/Times Location Instructor

-3 PHIL111.03 (3 units) 6766 Tu Th 12:30 PM - 1:45 PM In-Person 27
+1 PHIL111.04 (3 units) 5913 Tu Th 2:00 PM - 3:15 PM In-Person Kimbrough Moore

 PSY 171: Quantitative Reasoning in Psychology